Excel VBA Clear Contents

-Look what happened here as I told when I deleted the cell A1 it is deleted but the cell A2 moves one cell up and occupied the deleted cell.
-This will lead to data mismatch.
+Look what happened here; as I told when I deleted the cell A1 it is deleted, but the cell A2 moves one cell up and occupies the deleted cell.
+This will lead to a data mismatch.
 So be careful while using the Delete method.

-Now for the same data, I will clear method.
+Now for the same data, I will clear the method.

 Sub Clear_Example() Range("A1").Clear End Sub